 Recent scientific news from France, or related to France and the USA, about discoveries, research policy and organizations.

-Jules Hoffmann, director of research at the CNRS, and Bruce Beutler jointly won the 2011 Nobel Prize in Medicine with cell biologist Ralph Steinmann.
+On Monday, October 3, Jules Hoffmann and Bruce Beutler jointly won the 2011 Nobel Prize in Medicine with cell biologist Ralph Steinmann.
 Hoffmann, a Franco-Luxembourgeois biologist, and Beutler, an American immunologist, share the prize “for their discoveries concerning the activation of innate immunity.”
-During Jules Hoffmann visit on January 18, 2012 in San Diego (California) where he was the guest of the sixth annual symposium organized by the Salk Insitute, Nature and the Ipsen Foundation on the topic of immunity and inflammation, we had the opportunity to interview him shortly before his presentation.